sacketty/abriva/README.md

 partial cryptographic signature verification of the request and response, covering the HTTP method, request URI, host, and optionally the request payload.

+Two factor Authentication is made via mobile device.
+The device generates an bitcoin-type wallet. this address of the wallet is sent to the server

+Authentication request appears under the forme of a QR code. the user scans the QR and signs the message embedded in the wallet with the wallet private key.

+Signed message along with timestamp is sent to the server for authentication verification.

+# Protocol Specifications
+TBD

 ## Usage Example